 - You can use any lettuce or leafy green you choose in this salad.
 I recommend using spring greens, spinach, romaine, or bib lettuce.

 - When preparing your blood oranges, you can cut them into rounds, removing the peel.
-I think this shows off their beautiful color the best, but you can also cut the oranges into sections or bite sized pieces.
+This best shows off their beautiful color, but you can also cut the oranges into sections or bite-sized pieces.

-- Remove nuts if you prefer, or sub another nut.
+- Remove nuts if you prefer, or substitute another nut.
 Pine nuts would work well too.

-- When preparing your fennel, you’ll remove the long stems, then cut the bottom of the bulb and remove the core.
+- When preparing your fennel, remove the long stems, cut the bottom of the bulb, and remove the core.
 Then cut thin slices lengthwise.

 Michelle